ryland-chem/2d_gc_region_of_interest/README.md

 ## 3.0 References

 [1] Ryland T. Giebelhaus, Michael D. Sorochan Armstrong, A. Paulina de la Mata, and James J. Harynuk.
-Untargeted region of interest selection for gas chromatography - mass spectrometry data using a pseudo F-ratio moving window, Journal of Chromatography A, 2022, 1682, 463499; 10.1016/j.chroma.2022.463499
+Untargeted region of interest selection for gas chromatography - mass spectrometry data using a pseudo F-ratio moving window, _Journal of Chromatography A_, **2022**, 1682, 463499; 10.1016/j.chroma.2022.463499